Richard Hendrix: Europe

 In July 2009, Hendrix signed a one-year contract with Liga ACB team CB Granada.
 Hendrix helped lead the club the most wins in club history as a member of the Spanish 1st Division.
 He was awarded the ACB Rising Star Award as the best newcomer in the Spanish league.

 On June 30, 2010, Hendrix signed a two-year contract with EuroLeague contenders Tel Aviv.

 In June 2012, he signed a two-year deal with Italian team Emporio Armani Milano.
 However, after averaging only 3.7 points and 3 rebounds over 10 games in the EuroLeague season, he was loaned to the Russian team Lokomotiv Kuban Krasnodar for the rest of the season.
 On July 16, 2013, it was officially confirmed that Lokomotiv Kuban extended a contract with Hendrix for three more seasons.
 In July 2015, he parted ways with Lokomotiv.

 On July 23, 2015, Hendrix signed a one-year deal with Spanish club Unicaja.
 On March 9, 2016, he left Unicaja and signed a deal with his former team Maccabi Tel Aviv until the end of the 2016–17 season.
 On August 20, 2016, he was released by Maccabi.
 Two days later, he signed with Spanish club Gran Canaria for the rest of the season.

 On July 14, 2017, Hendrix signed with Turkish club Galatasaray for the 2017–18 season.

 Japan

 On August 19, 2019, he has signed with Osaka Evessa of the B.League.
 He averaged 16 points, 10 rebounds and 3 assists per game.
 Hendrix signed with Niigata Albirex BB on June 17, 2020.

 Personal life

-Hendrix was hired by ESPN in 2023 as a College Basketball Anaylist.
+Hendrix was hired by ESPN in 2023 as a College Basketball Analyst.
 Calling men's and women's games on SEC Network and the ESPN family of networks.
 In 2024 he was selected as an SEC Legend, representing the University of Alabama.